 According to Pratt, the two industry sectors most likely to benefit fastest from the redefinitions are electronics and pharmaceuticals.
 The current SI unit for the ampere is impractical to realize, and as a result, precision electrical measurements have been based for 30 years on quantum measures such as the quantum Hall effect and Josephson junctions that generate quantum voltages.
 The change puts electrical measurements back into the SI where all other measures are made.

-Pharmaceutical companies are now measuring mass at microgram levels, which is only a billionth of a kilogram.
+Pharmaceutical companies are now measuring mass at microgram levels, which is only a millionth of a kilogram.
 Once the kilogram is redefined in quantum terms, they gain a measurement unit that is smoothly scalable down to the level they need for better drug design and study, with far less uncertainty.

 This capability to more accurately scale measurements from the quantum level to the massive sizes of galaxies is a key advantage as well for the other newly revised SI units based on natural constants.